lambeth-council/DtfParser/README.md

 Theres only two functions currently

-* parsedtf load "[ConnectionString]" "[FullFileName]" - loads the DTF file into the database
+* parsedtf loadfile "[ConnectionString]" "[FullFileName]" - loads the DTF file into the database

 * parsedtf clearall "[ConnectionString]" - resets the database